PDE estimates for multi-dimensional KPZ equation

-in $d\ge 3$ dimensions in the perturbative regime, i.e. for $\lambda>0$ small enough and an initial condition $h_0=h(t=0,\cdot)$ such that $\lambda|\nabla h_0|=o(1)$.
+in $d\ge 1$ dimensions.
 The forcing term $\eta$ in the right-hand side is a regularized white noise.
-We prove a large-scale diffusive limit for the solution, in particular a heat-kernel behaviour for the covariance in a parabolic scaling.
-The proof is generally based on perturbative estimates obtained by a multi-scale cluster expansion, and a rigorous implementation of K. Wilson's renormalization group scheme; it extends to equations in the KPZ universality class,

-for a large class of isotropic, convex deposition rates $V\ge 0$.
-Our expansion is meant to be a rigorous substitute for the response field formalism whenever the latter makes predictions.
-An important part of the proof relies however more specifically on a priori bounds for the solutions of the KPZ equation, coupled with large deviation estimates.
+The deposition rate $V$ is assumed to be isotropic and convex.
+Assuming $V(0)\ge 0$, one finds $V(|\nabla h|)\ltimes |\nabla h|^2$ for small gradients, yielding the equation which is most commonly used in the literature.

-The present article is dedicated to PDE estimates.
-Our results extend those previously obtained for the noiseless equation.
-We prove in particular a comparison principle for sub- and supersolutions of the KPZ equation in an adapted functional space containing unbounded functions, which may be of independent interest for the study of viscous Hamilton-Jacobi equations in general.
+The present article is dedicated to existence results and PDE estimates for the solution.
+Our results extend in a non-trivial way those previously obtained for the noiseless equation.
+We prove in particular a comparison principle for sub- and supersolutions of the KPZ equation in new functional spaces containing unbounded functions, implying existence and uniqueness.
+These new functional spaces made up of functions with "locally bounded averages", generically called ${\cal W}$-spaces thereafter, and which may be of interest for the study of parabolic equations in general, allow {\em local} or {\em pointwise} estimates.
 The comparison to the linear heat equation through a Cole-Hopf transform is an essential ingredient in the proofs, and our results are accordingly valid only for a function $V$ with at most quadratic growth at infinity. } \end{quote}